 Equine blood types

 There are over 30 blood groups in horses, of which only 8 are major systems.
 Of these 8, 7 are internationally recognized (A, C, D, K, P, Q and U), whilst the T system is primarily of research interest.
-Of these, the Aa and Qa are most important for hemolytic reactions, especially neonatal isoerythrolysis (NI).
-Other blood groups can occasionally give NI reactions, including Dc, Ua, Ab and Pa.
-In addition, all horses lack a unique red cell antigen to donkeys, so they will produce antibodies (and NI) when exposed to donkey blood (such as in mule pregnancies).
-Natural antibodies do exist, particularly to Ca antigens, which cause weak agglutination and hemolytic cross-match reactions, however the antibodies to Ca do not appear to produce a significant hemolytic reaction in vivo.
+Of these, the Aa and Qa are most important for hemolytic reactions, especially neonatal isoerythrolysis (NI) (Becht et al 1983).
+Other blood groups can occasionally give NI reactions, including Qb, Qc, Db, Ua, Ab and Pa (Zaraby et al 1992, MacLeay 2001, Boyle et al 2005).
+In addition, all horses lack a unique red cell antigen to donkeys, so they will produce antibodies (and NI) when exposed to donkey blood (such as in mule pregnancies) (McClure et al 1994, Traub-Dargatz et al 1995).
+Natural antibodies do exist, particularly to Ca antigens, which can cause strong agglutination and hemolytic cross-match reactions (Fenn et al 2020) however the antibodies to Ca do not appear to produce a significant hemolytic reaction in vivo (Bailey et al 1988).
 The incidence of Aa and Qa is breed-dependent.
-The table below gives the percentage of animals in the listed breed that are negative for the factor.
+The table below gives the percentage of animals in the listed breeds that are negative for the factor (Bowling and Clark 1985).

 Using a biotinylation technique, Owens and colleagues showed that fresh red blood cells in autologous transfusions have a lifespan of approximately 99 days, with a sequential decreased lifespan with duration of cold storage.
 A much shorter mean lifespan of 39 days is seen with transfusions of fresh allogeneic blood that is crossmatch and blood type compatible (Mudge et al 2012).
-In contrast, transfusion of crossmatch incompatible allogeneic blood into adult horses results in much shorter red blood cell lifespans, ranging from 5 to 11 days for crossmatches showing ≥2+ or ≥1+ agglutination reactions, respectively (1+ = 3-5 clumps, 2+ = small and large clumps by microscopic assessment) in adult horses (Tomlinson et al 2015).
+In contrast, transfusion of crossmatch incompatible allogeneic blood into adult horses (these were all anti-Ca reactions, based on a personal communication with Dr. Tomlinson) results in much shorter red blood cell lifespans, ranging from 5 to 11 days for crossmatches showing ≥2+ or ≥1+ agglutination reactions, respectively (1+ = 3-5 clumps, 2+ = small and large clumps by microscopic assessment) in adult horses (Tomlinson et al 2015).
+The half-life after transfusion of blood into horses with anti-Aa or anti-Qa antibodies is not known.

 Ruminant blood types